Sintered Stone worktops - what you need to know

 Versatile and stylish

-Sintered porcelain is fast becoming a favourite surface with kitchen designers, interior designers and architects alike, and it's not hard to see why.
+Sintered stone is fast becoming a favourite surface with kitchen designers, interior designers and architects alike, and it's not hard to see why.
 XTONE comes in large slabs, just 12mm in depth, giving it a real contemporary edge suitable for creating slim minimalist worktop designs, stylish cladding for an internal feature and durable, hard wearing yet elegant cladding for external walls.

 If on the other hand you want a deep worktop for example, it can be used to create a chunky effect as shown in the picture below.
 And it comes in two finishes too - Polished for a high gloss, smooth finish and Nature for a slightly textured, matt effect.